aiven/aiven-docs/docs/products/opensearch/howto/migrate-ism-policies.md

 - Python 3.11 or higher installed
 - Ensure all data indices and the `.opendistro-ism-config` index are restored from the snapshot
-- Make sure you take the snapshot with `restore_global_state: true`.
+- Take the snapshot with `restore_global_state: true`.
 By default, this setting is `false`, and you must enable it to restore ISM policy assignments.

 :::warning